Natural Gas

 Overview

 The volatility of gas prices demands the adoption of greater protection mechanisms such as hedging, forward contracts, joint venture production and participation agreements.
 It also calls for comprehensive representation from lawyers well-versed in the natural gas industry.
-Hunton Andrews Kurth’s representation of natural gas users is a cornerstone of our energy practice.
+Hunton’s representation of natural gas users is a cornerstone of our energy practice.
 We provide outstanding services through our multi-disciplinary team of lawyers with significant experience in gas regulatory and transactional matters.
 For example, our corporate and tax lawyers helped create the first master limited partnership (MLP), a form of business organization that has gained prominence in the pipeline industry.
 Altogether, our firm has been involved in approximately 70 percent of all MLP offerings and Royalty Trusts.

 Our firm provides gas purchasers with a wide range of legal services relating to the procurement, production, transportation, distribution, marketing and use of natural gas.
 Our gas regulatory lawyers frequently appear before the Federal Energy Regulatory Commission (FERC) and a number of them worked for the agency prior to joining the firm.
 We participate in proceedings before numerous other regulatory authorities besides FERC, including the Department of Energy, the Environmental Protection Agency and state agencies regarding the permitting of natural gas pipelines and the setting of rates and tariffs.
 We were able to secure the first authorization from FERC for multiple sponsors of a pipeline to enter into lease-back arrangements and obtained the first authorization for an interstate natural gas pipeline to collect incentive rates pursuant to a FERC rulemaking.